anandyes/Exam70-535/notes/Compute.md

 * The **Developer portal** serves as the main web presence for developers

 ### Web Apps on Linux[^](https://docs.microsoft.com/en-in/azure/app-service/containers/app-service-linux-intro)
+* Customers can use App Service on Linux to host web apps natively on Linux for supported application stacks.
+* App Service on Linux supports a number of Built-in images
+* App Service on Linux is only supported with Basic and Standard app service plans and does not have a Free or Shared tier
+* You cannot create Web App for Containers in an App Service plan already hosting non-Linux Web Apps.

 ### CDN[^](https://docs.microsoft.com/en-us/azure/cdn/cdn-overview)
+* A content delivery network (CDN) is a distributed network of servers that can efficiently deliver web content to users.
+* CDNs store cached content on edge servers in point-of-presence (POP) locations that are close to end users, to minimize latency.
+* Benefits of using Azure CDN to deliver web site assets include:
+    * Better performance and improved user experience for end users, especially when using applications in which multiple round-trips are required to load content.
+    * Large scaling to better handle instantaneous high loads, such as the start of a product launch event.
+    * Distribution of user requests and serving of content directly from edge servers so that less traffic is sent to the origin server.
+* The file remains cached on the edge server in the POP until the time-to-live (TTL) specified by its HTTP headers expires
+* The default TTL is seven days.
+* Azure CDN offers the following key features:
+    * Dynamic site acceleration
+    * CDN caching rules
+    * HTTPS custom domain support
+    * Azure diagnostics logs
+    * File compression
+    * Geo-filtering

 ### Using Cache [^](https://docs.microsoft.com/en-us/azure/cdn/cdn-how-caching-works), Azure Redis Cache[^](https://azure.microsoft.com/en-in/services/cache/)

 [Azure App Service, Virtual Machines, Service Fabric, and Cloud Services comparison](https://docs.microsoft.com/en-us/azure/app-service/choose-web-site-cloud-service-vm?toc=%2fazure%2fapp-service%2fcontainers%2ftoc.json)